 While Ethiopia disposes of plentiful water and other natural resources, the variability of supply over space and time poses a severe risk to its economy and society.
-Furthermore, institutions on Integrated Water Resources Management (IWRM) are still in their infancy.
-Lack of knowledge and underfunding leave them unprepared to meet the escalating challenges they are faced with.
-The private sector, communities and the government agencies mandated to ensure the sustainable management of natural resources are in urgent need to collaborate.
+Furthermore, institutions for Integrated Water Resources Management (IWRM) are facing challenges in coordination and funding for effective cooperation.
+In the absence of clear coordination, the private sector, local communities, NGO´s and mandated government agencies often act upon these challenge in a fragmented manner, with duplication of efforts and often not reaching scaling potential of pilot activities.

 Location: Lake Hawassa sub-catchment, Sidama and Oromia Region